 Crown transmitters are designed for versatility in applications.
-They have been used as stand-alone and backup transmitters and in booster, translator, satellator, and nearcast applications.
+They have been used as stand-alone and backup transmitters and in booster, translator, and satellator applications.
 The following discussion describes these applications further.

 Model numbers describe the configuration of the product (which has to do with its intended purpose) and the RF output power which you can expect.